 As a responsible business owner, maintaining a safe, productive workplace is paramount.
-Yet seeing various acts of violence unfold across the country can leave you feeling vulnerable and wondering if you’re doing enough to protect your employees, particularly regarding weapons in the workplace.
+Yet seeing various acts of violence unfold across the country can leave you feeling vulnerable and questioning how to protect your employees, particularly regarding weapons in the workplace.

-What can you do to ensure your business is protected from potential harm, and does that involve restricting weapons in the workplace?
-Your first move should be to check state legislation.
-Since federal law doesn’t directly address weapons at private workplaces, several states have taken it upon themselves to pass specific laws regulating the issue.
-Let’s look at the latest legal allowances and identify how they impact your policy decisions and posting requirements.
+What can you do to safeguard your business from potential harm, and does that involve restricting weapons in the workplace?
+Since federal law doesn’t directly address weapons at private workplaces, you’ll have to drill down and review state-specific legislation.
+Let’s look at the latest legal allowances and how they may impact your policy decisions and posting requirements.

 Enforcing a Total Ban on Weapons